 Challenge – complexity in managing diverse devices and user access.

-Solution – manage varied devices through the Azure portal and third-party tools like Nerdio Manager.
+Solution – manage varied devices through the Azure portal and third-party tools like Nerdio Manager for unified management.

 Challenge – ensuring consistent performance during peak usage.